 Read on to learn more about each one!

 You can find large chilies, medium chilies, and bird's eye chilies in Korean cooking.
 If you're not used to cooking with these peppers, remove their inner tissues to eliminate most of the hotness.
 This way, you can still get a milder version of the same flavor.
-I do like the hot chilies, but just know that it can be very powerful!
+I do like hot chilies, but just know that they can be very powerful!

 2. Chinese Chives